virantha/pelican-svbhack/README.md

 Subtle Pelican Theme
 ====================

-[pelican-subtle](https://github.com/pR0Ps/pelican-svbhack) is a responsive theme for [Pelican](http://getpelican.com), it is my take on Giulio Fidente's [pelican-svbhack](https://github.com/giulivo/pelican-svbhack) theme.
+[pelican-subtle](https://github.com/pR0Ps/pelican-svbhack) is a responsive theme for [Pelican](http://getpelican.com), modified from the theme by Carey Metcalfe [pelivan-svbhack](https://github.com/https://github.com/pR0Ps/pelican-svbhack) and Giulio Fidente's [pelican-svbhack](https://github.com/giulivo/pelican-svbhack) original theme.

 ## Demo

-You can see the theme in action on [my site](http://cmetcalfe.ca/).
+You can see the theme in action on [my site](http://virantha.com/).

 ## Features